Shagbark Hickory Syrup

-We gathered nuts the other day before the cool front moved in with plans to make things from them when the weather turned all drizzly.
+We gathered nuts the in fall with plans to make things from them when the weather turned.

 Our modified recipe for Shagbark Hickory Syrup

-He modified the original recipe some by cooking the decoction longer to concentrate it more.
+Rob modified the original recipe some to make it taste more like we like and you can do the same to suit your own tastes.
 Here’s a rough outline of how it’s done: